 Kalymnos With Children

 Kalymnos is a fine destination for families that want to train their kids into adventurous experiences.
-Whether that be climbing, diving, snorkeling, or even hiking, the island’s landscape is unique for children interested in outdoor adventures.
+Whether climbing, diving, snorkeling, or even hiking, the island’s landscape is unique for children interested in outdoor adventures.

 Older kids good at swimming can take the challenge of swimming the one kilometer that separates the island from Telendos.

-In fact, the whole family can take up this challenging adventure and enjoy some time exploring the tiny islet.
+The whole family can take up this challenging adventure and enjoy some time exploring the tiny islet.
 If you are too tired to return swimming, you can arrange the pick up with a local boat before the departure.

 Top Kalymnos Hotels